canada-ca/blogue-canada-ca-blog/en/_posts/2020-12-17-choosing-buttons.md

 ---
 altLangPage: "/2020/12/17/choisir-des-boutons"
+css: "../../../css/blog.css"
 date: 2020-12-17
 description: "The super task button is a large-ish, attractive green button and it really gets your attention!...How using the right button style in the right situation can help people succeed better on your web page."
 title: "Choosing the right button for task success"
 ---

 Buttons are a design element that let you add interaction to a page.

 Consider using buttons when:

-* helping a person into or through a transaction such as “Sign in”
+- helping a person into or through a transaction such as “Sign in”
-* invoking functionality, for example “Share this page”
+- invoking functionality, for example “Share this page”
-* providing a persistent set of UI controls across a series of pages, for example “previous”, “next”, or “back to table of contents”
+- providing a persistent set of UI controls across a series of pages, for example “previous”, “next”, or “back to table of contents”

 Don’t use buttons when an ordinary text link will do the job just as well.
 Overuse reduces their visual impact.